Aria-qin/Two-Layer-Neural-Network-for-MNIST/README.md

  `python test.py `

 * It will print the testing accuracy.
+Please wait about 1 minute for reading the data from csv file.

 ## Results